neruthes/hitchhikerplayer/README.md

 Improved by Neruthes.

-Published with GNU GNU 3.0, with exception that the copywriting in UI is published with CC BY-NC-SA 4.0.
+Published with GNU GPL 3.0, with exception that the copywriting in UI is published with CC BY-NC-SA 4.0.